- Admission to the College

 Applicants for dual enrollment at a NOVA facility

-These students should complete the online application at least 30 days in advance of the start of the class.
+These students should complete the Online Application for Admission at least 30 days in advance of the start of the class.
 They must also submit a Dual Enrollment Recommendation Form (125-207) or Dual Enrollment for Home Schooled Students Form (125–208) once the online application is completed.
-These forms can be found online.
 The campus dean of students or his/her designee will review the forms.

 These forms include a place to list any NOVA courses the student wishes to use to fulfill Virginia high school graduation requirements.
 The student’s parent or guardian must sign the form to indicate he/she believes the student is ready for college courses.
 In addition, the student’s high school principal and high school counselor must sign the form to indicate that they believe the student is ready for college-level work and that the district will accept appropriate coursework for high school credit.
 Home schooled students must provide either a copy of a current signed home school agreement between the appropriate school system and the authorizing parent or guardian or a letter from the parent or guardian declaring home school for religious exemption.